Dear Sue

-My daughter, now 14, has never been consistent in her school work.
-Her work is poor, to say the least – she failed math and English in term one, grade eight, even though she reads anything from massive books to cereal boxes, and loves math (goes to extra classes twice a week and even every Saturday in preparation for exams, which are now halfway done).
-She is currently in a high school and she’s also relatively active – an avid swimmer and likes running.
+My daughter, now 14, has never been consistent in her schoolwork.
+Her work is poor, to say the least – she failed math and English in term one, grade eight, even though she reads anything from massive books to cereal boxes, and loves math (she goes to extra classes twice a week and even every Saturday in preparation for exams, which are now halfway done).
+She is currently in high school and is also relatively active – an avid swimmer who also likes running.

-In 2010, when my daughter was in grade one, she was diagnosed with type 1 diabetes.
-We thought that this was the problem behind her lack of concentration and poor school performance.
+When my daughter was in grade one, she was diagnosed with type 1 diabetes.
+We thought this was the problem behind her lack of concentration and poor school performance.
 It proved not to be the case.
-She went on to occupational therapy, I started her on omegas, she has only recently stopped using the generic of Ritalin, she has been assessed by two professionals, who told me that she was right brain dominant and needed to go to remedial school.
-I applied to the school but they turned down my application due to the fact that they didn’t have a nursing sister in attendance, to administer her insulin.
+She went on to occupational therapy; I started her on omegas; she has only recently stopped using the generic Ritalin, and she has been assessed by two professionals, who told me that she was right-brain dominant and needed to go to a remedial school.
+I applied to the school, but they turned down my application because they didn’t have a nursing sister in attendance to administer her insulin.
 I thus kept her in mainstream school.

 Exhausted all avenues

-I have exhausted my avenues and am kicking myself as a parent for not pursuing a spot at the remedial school at the time, as it seems as though I have contributed in holding her back.
-But at the time, I was upset at the school for turning her down and had gotten my back up and due to lack of funds, could not pursue other avenues in remedial schools.
+I have exhausted my avenues and am kicking myself as a parent for not pursuing a spot at the remedial school at the time, as it seems I have contributed to holding her back.
+But at the time, I was upset at the school for turning her down and had gotten my back up, and due to lack of funds, I could not pursue other avenues in remedial schools.
 I’m paying the price every day when I see her marks and watch her move into a pattern of, “I can’t do it, so why try?”

-I hope you can help, or at least shed some light as to what I can try next, to assist her with this problem.
+I hope you can help or at least shed some light on what I can try next to assist her with this problem.

 Michelle